benfrew13/coldwaters-modding/README.md

 * Made the later Los Angeles class variants and the Seawolf available in the 1984 campaign.
 * WIP: Separate modified 1984 campaign.
     - Increased possible count of SSGNs and SSBNs in their respective missions.
+    - Changed campaign difficulty modifiers to use some Hard values on Easy
+    -